 The IRB is registered with the Department of Health and Human Services – Office for Human Research Protections with the Federal-wide Assurance #FWA00010411.
 This provides assurance that the University will comply with applicable federal laws and regulations related to research with human subjects.

-WCU's IRB uses IRBNet for all IRB submissions and the review process.
-Submissions are no longer accepted through email.
-Please visit the WCU IRBNet application process for instructions, or contact the IRB by emailing email@example.com or calling 828-227-7212.
+WCU's IRB uses InfoEd for all IRB submissions and the review process.
+Submissions will not be accepted through IRBNet after January 1st, 2022.
+Please visit the InfoEd training page for more information, or contact the IRB by emailing firstname.lastname@example.org or calling 828-227-7212.